 - Patch C&C: Renegade with the latest version of Tiberian Technologies scripts.

 - If you are not running Windows XP, set all games’ executables to run as administrator.

 The reason why this guide tells you not to install all games at the same time is because the fixes of Tiberian Sun / Firestorm and Renegade do not operate well with the fixes already in place in the unofficial patch for The First Decade.

 Handling Red Alert 2 and Yuri’s Revenge on Windows 8 / 8.1 / 10

 Windows 8, 8.1, and 10 require additional steps to get C&C: Red Alert 2 and Yuri’s Revenge running.
-One option is to move ts-ddraw.dll from an existing and fully patched Tiberian Sun installation to the Red Alert 2 directory, and applying the C&C Graphics Patcher to executables of both Red Alert 2 and Yuri’s Revenge.
+One option is to move ts-ddraw.dll from an existing and fully patched Tiberian Sun installation to the Red Alert 2 directory OR place ddwrapper there and apply the C&C Graphics Patcher to executables of both Red Alert 2 and Yuri’s Revenge.
 Should that fail, the other option is to apply XWIS’ fix for Red Alert 2 and fix for Yuri’s Revenge – however, this will make the games incompatible with Ares-powered mods (like Mental Omega APYR) and probably CnCNet.

 Finishing touches and notes

 Apply your desired settings (resolution, graphics levels…) from the following executables that you now have in the games’ directories:

 - Command & Conquer Gold: CCConfig.exe